 - Loss of limbs Spinal injuries

 - , including permanent paralysis Soft tissue injuries

 - , such as to ligaments, cartilage and discs

 - Burns, scarring and disfigurement

 Our legal team consults with medical specialists to understand the full extent of your injuries and your prognosis for recovery.

 Who can be held liable for my injuries in a truck accident?

-The most obvious liable parties in a trucking or semi accident are the driver of the truck and the trucking company employing the driver.
-The National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration (FMCSA) hold truckers and their employers to very high safety standards, and violating any of those standards can make such drivers and trucking companies legally liable in resulting accidents.
-These standards include:
+The most obviously liable parties in a trucking or semi accident are the truck driver and the trucking company.
+The National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration (FMCSA) hold truckers and companies to very high safety standards, which cover such areas as:

 Contact a reputable trucking accident lawyer to make sure your rights are defended